Chromium(II) acetylacetonate

 Chromium(II) acetylacetonate is the coordination compound with the formula Cr(O2C5H7)2.
 It is the homoleptic acetylacetonate complex of chromium(II).
-It is an air-sensitive, paramagnetic yellow brown solid.
+It is an air-sensitive, paramagnetic yellow-brown solid.
 According to X-ray crystallography, the Cr center is square planar.
 In contrast to the triplet ground state for this complex, the bis(pyridine) adduct features noninnocent acac2- ligand attached to Cr(III).

+Chromium(II) acetylacetonate is prepared by treating chromous acetate with acetylacetone: